 - Once a BBRS license expires, the technician must take and pass the ACI Grade 1 exam to remain licensed for work in Massachusetts.
 All new technician candidates must pass the ACI exam as the former Massachusetts Construction Industry Board (MCIB) Class A license is no longer offered or recognized by the BBRS.

 How do I get an ACI Concrete Field Testing Technician Grade 1 license?
 To get a Grade-1 license you must pass an exam administered by ACI through their Local Sponsoring Group - the Northern New England Concrete Promotion Associates .
-They can be contacted by clicking on this link: http://www.nnecpa.org/certifications/aci-grade-1-field-testing-technician-exam.html.
-Click on the tab for 'Certification Courses and Exams' and follow information provided for ACI Grade 1 FTT (field testing technician).
-If you have difficulty with the information provided, telephone contact information is provided at the bottom of that page.
+They can be contacted by clicking on this link: NNECPA ACI Grade 1 .
+The registration form is on the second page.
+If you have difficulty with the information provided, telephone contact information is provided at the bottom of the first page.

 What happens after I take the exam?
 Upon successful test completion, ACI will issue a license to you directly.
 Please note that you must re-take and pass the ACI exam every five years to remain certified.
 We suggest you apply for the exam well in advance of your license expiration date.